Want to Pay Off Your Debt? Try Building a Better Budget!

 “Add them to your cash reserves to top off your emergency fund,” suggested Dearing.
 “Unexpected expenses happen all the time, but if you have the right cushion of savings, these unexpected expenses don’t have to derail you.”

 Paying off debt should be a top financial priority, but you shouldn’t let it blind you to the importance of maintaining a well-stocked emergency fund.
-Lacking funds in a financial emergency is how you end up getting stuck with short-term bad credit loans, cash advances, and predatory no credit check loans like payday loans and title loans.
-If you’re trying to get out of debt, they’re the last thing you need.
+Lacking funds in a financial emergency will leave you with your choice of only different levels of bad options.